Επεξεργασία

 • Encryption of internal traffic: Configuration for encrypting internal traffic between broker frontend and backend pods.

-Customizing the default broker must be done during initial deployment time using Azure CLI or Azure portal.
-A new deployment is required if different Broker configuration settings are needed.
+You can customize the default broker only during initial deployment time, by using the Azure CLI or the Azure portal.
+A new deployment is required if you need different Broker configuration settings.

 To customize the default Broker during deployment:

-When following guide to deploy Azure IoT Operations, in the Configuration section, look under MQTT broker configuration.
+When you follow the guide to deploy IoT Operations, in the Configuration section, look under MQTT broker configuration.
 Here, you can customize cardinality and memory profile settings.
-To configure other settings including disk-backed message buffer and advanced MQTT client options, use the Azure CLI.
+To configure other settings, including disk-backed message buffer and advanced MQTT client options, use the Azure CLI.

 View default Broker settings